 What are Xbox Live Clubs?

-Remember when you were a kid?
-Think back to a place where you and your friends had a special place that you could go, a place that was just for you and no one else.
+Think back to a time when you and your friends had a special place that you could go, a place that was just for you and no one else.
 Maybe that place had a special mailbox where you and your friends could leave messages?
-Perhaps you all met there every time you had something fun that you wanted to do together.
-I’m sure that you can picture the “Boys only” or “girls only” sign in your head right now.
-Personally, the sign outside my hangout made it clear that only Star Trek Voyager fans were welcome.
+Perhaps you all met there every time you had something fun you wanted to do together.
+Xbox Live Clubs make that possible on your Xbox One and Windows 10 PC.

-They’re also expanded.
 When someone creates an Xbox Live Club, they’re free to set a bunch of parameters.
-They can say that they only want to be able to send out invites, or they can decide that everyone is invited.
-Tags help everyone identify what type of gamers that club is looking for.
+They can say that they only want to be able to send out invites or they can let anyone in without an invite.
+Tags help everyone identify what type of gamers an Xbox Live Club is looking for.
 For example, there are tags reminding members to have their mics ready and others encouraging casual users to join.

 On the Xbox One and on Windows, Clubs look like Game Hubs, but they feature different sections.
 There’s a chat for quickly communicating with everyone in the club.
-The Feed area lets you get a general idea of what everyone in the club is talking about.
+The Feed area is a central hangout for everyone to chat.
 The creator of that club gets to decide what games the club is linked to.
 There’s also a dedicated Looking for Group area in each club, but we’ll get to that later.

-Xbox Live Clubs surface in the Community area and the Games Hub and in your Xbox Guide.
-You can only subscribe to 24 of them, though I’m sure Microsoft is betting that most people will be happy with just a few.
+Xbox Live Clubs surface in the Community area on Xbox One and in your feeds and Guide after you join one.
+You can only subscribe to 24 of them, though, I’m sure Microsoft is betting that most people will be happy with just a few.

 Looking for Group